Don O'Riordan: Beijing Baxi FC Women's Team

 In January 2011 O'Riordan was appointed as Advisor to the Beijing Baxi FC professional women's team and helped them to finish 5th and reached the FA Cup Final losing to League Champions Shanghai.
 In January 2012 he was appointed Head Coach and became the first foreigner to be offered such a role.

 Galway WFC

-On 16 June 2014, it was announced that O'Riordan would take up the position of manager of Women's National League (WNL) club Galway WFC.
+On 16 June 2014, it was announced that O'Riordan would take up the position of manager of Women's National League (WNL) club Galway WFC, replacing a player he had previously managed in Nigel Keady.
 He left in December 2016, to be replaced by Billy Clery his former charge at Galway United.

 Treaty United

 O'Riordan made a return to the WNL when he was announced as Treaty United manager in December 2021.

 Personal life

 His younger brother Brendan O'Riordan played for Bohemians and Shamrock Rovers and his older brother Dermot is the Chairman of Cherry Orchard.